 Chemical and physical properties of the medium can influence the material of the flow meter and therefore the working of the instrument.
 Commonly, the following wetted parts (parts that are exposed to or in direct contact with the medium) may be offered:

 Variations in fluid temperature may affect the accuracy of your measurement.
-In case of temperature fluctuations, it could be interesting to select a flow meter with temperature compensation (e.g. the EL-FLOW Prestige flow meters).
+In the case of temperature fluctuations, it could be interesting to select a flow meter with temperature compensation (e.g. the EL-FLOW Prestige flow meters).

 Too high or too low environment temperatures may also harm the electronic components of your flow meter during operation or storage.
-When you use a flow meter in a furnace of burner application, or in areas with very low temperatures, it is important to check whether the instrument can withstand these extreme temperatures.
-Therefore, check the temperature specifications as provided by the supplier before selecting your flow meter.
+When you use a flow meter in a furnace or burner application, or in areas with very low temperatures, it is important to check whether the instrument can withstand these extreme temperatures.
+So, check the temperature specifications as provided by the supplier before selecting your flow meter.